A topic from the subject of Supramolecular Chemistry in Chemistry.

 • The concept of affinity helps predict the feasibility and outcome of chemical reactions.

-• Ionization energy: The energy required to remove an electron from an atom, influencing chemical reactivity.
+• Ionization Energy: The energy required to remove an electron from a gaseous atom or ion.
+Lower ionization energy generally indicates greater reactivity.

 Experiment: Investigating Ionic Bonding